KratosMultiphysics/Kratos/INSTALL.md

 Enables colored output of the Logger.
 If switched on, e.g. warning level messages will be printed in yellow to the terminal.
 Please notice that colored output is not supported by all terminals.

 ### TPL-Libraries
-Kratos can make use of TPL libraries that cannot be included in the main compilation processes for a variety of reasons If you want to add support for those libraries, we provide switches to enable them.
+*Kratos* can make use of TPL libraries that cannot be included in the main compilation processes for a variety of reasons If you want to add support for those libraries, we provide switches to enable them.

 Please note that **Kratos will NEVER DISTRIBUTE, RELEASE or COMPILE** with these libraries unless explicitly specified, and the use of these libraries may add additional restrictions on top of BSD.

 #### Tetgen
 [Tetgen](http://wias-berlin.de/software/tetgen/) is a library to generate tetrahedral meshes.
-We provide some utilities that can make use of tetgen.
-The flags related with Tetgen are the following:
+We provide some utilities that can make use of *Tetgen*.
+The flags related with *Tetgen* are the following:

 `-DUSE_TETGEN_NONFREE_TPL=ON`
-Enables/Disables the use of tetgen and its related utilities in the code.
-If no other options provided Kratos will try to find tetgen installed on your system.
+Enables/Disables the use of *Tetgen* and its related utilities in the code.
+If no other options provided *Kratos* will try to find *Tetgen* installed on your system.

 `-DUSE_TETGEN_NONFREE_TPL_PATH="${TETGEN_PATH}"`
-Tries to use a local version of tetgen from a given `TETGEN_PATH`
+Tries to use a local version of *Tetgen* from a given `TETGEN_PATH`

 `-DUSE_TETGEN_NONFREE_TPL_URL="${TETGEN_URL}"`
-Tries to download and use a version of tetgen from a given `TETGEN_URL`
+Tries to download and use a version of *Tetgen* from a given `TETGEN_URL`

 `-DFORCE_TETGEN_NONFREE_TPL_URL`
-Forces to re-download and replace an existing version of tetgen obtained through `USE_TETGEN_NONFREE_TPL_URL`
+Forces to re-download and replace an existing version of *Tetgen* obtained through `USE_TETGEN_NONFREE_TPL_URL`

 #### Triangle
 [Triangle](http://www.cs.cmu.edu/~quake/triangle.html) is a library for delaunay triangulation.
-We provide some utilities in Kratos that depend on this library.
-The flags related with Triangle are the following:
+We provide some utilities in *Kratos* that depend on this library.
+The flags related with *Triangle* are the following:

 `-DUSE_TRIANGLE_NONFREE_TPL`
-Enables or disables the use of Triangle and its related utilities in the code.
+Enables or disables the use of *Triangle* and its related utilities in the code.